There are two main types of diabetes, type I diabetes and type II diabetes.

 High blood sugar also affects the immune system, making individuals with type II diabetes more susceptible to bacterial and fungal infections.

-The diagnosis of type II diabetes is made by measuring the blood glucose level, called blood sugar.
-This measurement can be performed by various tests.
+The diagnosis of type II diabetes is made by measuring blood glucose levels, called glycemia.
+This measurement can be done through various tests.
 The main diagnostic tests include:

 Tests |